Bjeaurn/presentations/src/2023/whats-new-in-Angular/index.md

 <small>https://github.com/angular/angular/discussions/51241</small><!-- .element: class="fragment" -->

 Note: As per the discussion, they changed their minds from the initial RFComments.
 Proposed is above, @ symbols.

 Is this in favor of the *ngIf and *ngFor?
 The deferred loading is a very cool idea.
 Less `ng-container` and `ng-template` things!

+It also ties back in with Resume & Partial & Component-level splitting perhaps, to even make it possible for lazily loaded templates and pieces of codes, as they tie in with these new APIs?
+Interesting stuff.

 ---